fish-welfare-initiative/fwi-predict/README.md

    ```

 ### Streamlit
-Streamlit helps us create a user-friendly web interface for our predictions.
+We use Streamlit to create data dashboards.
+Streamlit is included as a package dependency.
 Validate your [`streamlit`](https://streamlit.io/) installation by running:

 ## Contributing
 Please do not commit changes directly to main.
 Instead, make changes on a separate branch and create a pull request to merge onto main when you have completed (and ideally tested) your changes.
 All PRs should ideally be reviewed and approved by at least one other collaborator before merging.

 Use comments to justify analytical decisions in the code (these should also be documented in a technical writeup).
-Also document verbose or uncommon expressions.
+Also document verbose or unusual expressions.

 We recommend following the [Google python style guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for docstrings and comments.